haskell/cabal/release-notes/cabal-install-3.16.0.0.md

   * `documentation: true` or `--enable-documentation` now implies `-haddock` for GHC.

-- Redefine `build-type: Configure` in terms of `Hooks` [#9969](https://github.com/haskell/cabal/pull/9969)

-  The `build-type: Configure` is now implemented in terms of `build-type: Hooks` rather than in terms of `build-type: Custom`.
-This moves the `Configure` build-type away from the `Custom` issues.
-Eventually, `build-type: Hooks` will no longer imply packages are built in legacy-fallback mode.
-When that happens, `Configure` will also stop implying `legacy-fallback`.

-  The observable aspect of this change is `runConfigureScript` now having a different type, and `autoconfSetupHooks` being exposed from `Distribution.Simple`.
-  The former is motivated by internal implementation details, while the latter provides the `SetupHooks` value for the `Configure` build type, which can be consumed by other `Hooks` clients (e.g. eventually HLS).

 - Bug fix - Don't pass `--coverage-for` for non-dependency libs of testsuite [#10046](https://github.com/haskell/cabal/issues/10046) [#10250](https://github.com/haskell/cabal/pull/10250)